owm111/hackneyed-x11-cursors/README.md

 You should not take into account the hashes for masks, i.e., the filled "images" displayed.
 Only consider hashes that return some random hex number (as in "Cursor hash XXXXX returns 0xdeadbeef").
-Applications seem to be migrating away from libXcursor, so that cursor theming through hashes might become a thing of the past.
+Applications are migrating away from libXcursor, so cursor theming through hashes might become a thing of the past.

 Useful links
 ------------